logo

 return "Yep!"

-Exception handlers are stored in OrderedDict, so exception type is checked in same order as you set error handlers.
-So you must define handler for base exception last.
+Exception handlers are stored in an OrderedDict, so the exception type is checked in the same order as you set error handlers.
+Therefore, you must define the handler for the base exception last.

 Before and After responselink | top

-PoorWSGI have too special list of handlers.
-First is iterate and call before each response.
-You can add function with Application.before_response and Application.after_response decorators or Application.add_before_response and Application.add_after_response methods.
-And there are Application.pop_before_response and Application.pop_after_response methods to remove handlers.
+PoorWSGI also has two special lists of handlers.
+The first iterates and calls before each response.
+You can add functions with Application.before_response and Application.after_response decorators or Application.add_before_response and Application.add_after_response methods.
+There are also Application.pop_before_response and Application.pop_after_response methods to remove handlers.

-Before response handlers are called in order how was added to list.
-They don't return anything, resp. their return values are ignored.
-If they crash with error, internal_server_error was return and http state handler was called.
+Before response handlers are called in the order they were added to the list.
+Their return values are ignored.
+If they raise an error, an Internal Server Error is returned and the HTTP state handler is called.

-After response handlers are called in order how was added to list.
-If they crash with error, internal_server_error was return and http state handler is called, but all code from before response list and from route handler was called.
+After response handlers are called in the order they were added to the list.
+If they raise an error, an Internal Server Error is returned and the HTTP state handler is called, but all code from the before response list and from the route handler has already been executed.

-After response handler is call even if error handler, internal_server_error for example was called.
+An after response handler is called even if an error handler, such as internal_server_error, was called.

-Before response handler must have request argument, but after response handler must have request and response argument.
+A before response handler must have a request argument, but an after response handler must have request and response arguments.

 @app.before_response()